 Key takeaways

-- Opting for basic hospital cover and only the extras you regularly use can save you money
+- Choose basic hospital cover and only necessary extras to often save money.

 All prices are based on a single individual with less than $101,000 income and living in Sydney.